Creighton vs San Diego State Players to Watch - Elite Eight

 San Diego State's Last Game

-On Friday, in its last game, San Diego State topped Alabama 71-64.
+On Friday, in its most recent game, San Diego State defeated Alabama 71-64.
 With 21 points, Darrion Trammell was its leading scorer.

 |Name